-In addition to poor performance, GridinSoft lacks most of the features I want to see in a premium antivirus in 2021, including a firewall, device optimization tools, a VPN, or even a version for macOS and iOS.
-GridinSoft’s user interface is also very cluttered, so users may find it difficult to access all features and settings.
+GridinSoft honestly lacks most of the features I want to see in a premium antivirus in 2023, including a firewall, device optimization tools, a VPN, or even a version for macOS and iOS.
+GridinSoft’s user interface is also very cluttered, so some may find it difficult to access all features and settings.
 And GridinSoft’s customer support is one of the worst I’ve ever seen.

 GridinSoft Full Review

-I really wanted to like GridinSoft, but after extensive testing I was really disappointed with its low malware detection rates, lack of additional features, unintuitive dashboard, and poor customer support.
+After extensive testing, I can safely say it’s a low-quality antivirus that can’t compete with the best antiviruses in 2023.
+I really wanted to like GridinSoft, but I was very disappointed with its low malware detection rates, lack of additional features, unintuitive dashboard, and poor customer support.